-It’s the third point that will be the real stretch for the audience, but characteristically Paul does not flinch in making it: You will need to repent, because God has raised your Judge from the dead.
+It’s the third point that will be the real stretch for the audience, but characteristically Paul does not flinch in making it: You will need to repent, and God has raised your Judge from the dead.

 It makes sense that Paul does not quote Scripture to the Athenians; he does that when speaking to the Jews, but what makes sense for one audience doesn’t make sense for others.
 The Athenians were not atheists, so Paul builds on that commonality, while also clarifying the true nature of God, as indeed is essential.
 And then, of course, Paul must talk about Jesus.